apostrophecms/form/README.md

 ### Custom class prefix

 Need more control over your styling?
-You can include your own class prefix that will be in included on most of the labels, inputs, and message/error elements within the forms.
+You can include your own class prefix that will be included on most of the labels, inputs, and message/error elements within the forms.
 The class that is created uses the [BEM](http://getbem.com/naming/) convention.
 You add the prefix you want in the `@apostrophecms/form` configuration.

 ```javascript
 '@apostrophecms/form': {